 Accounts receivable are measured at cost.
 For accounts receivable, a loss allowance matrix is utilized to measure lifetime expected credit losses.
 The matrix contemplates historical credit losses by age of receivables, adjusted for any forward-looking information and management expectations.

-We had a current expected credit loss of \$15 million as at December 31, 2021 and \$11 million as at December 31, 2020.
+We had an allowance for current expected credit loss of \$10 million as at December 31, 2022 and \$15 million as at December 31, 2021.